I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 Examples of this headline could be:

-Just make sure you have the mentioned ebook for your prospects to download.
+Ensure you have the mentioned ebook for your prospects to download.

 Additionally, you could replace the word “ebook” with any asset.
 It might be a template, white paper, audio file, video, or something else entirely.
+1973 Ltd jumps straight into asking you to download its marketing guide.

 The important thing is that an equation exists.
 People like to see things balance out, even if they hated math in high school.